Scholarships

 View Form

-Available to one doctoral student in Educational Evaluation and Technology.
+Available to two doctoral students in Educational Evaluation and Technology.

 The essay prompt (no more than 750 words, 3,800 characters) is: "How will your pursuit of a doctoral degree impact the practical and theoretical development of the policies and techniques of (a) educational evaluation or (b) educational technology, as well as the scholarly extension of this area as a field of study?"